Operating Department Practice (Diploma)

 The School of Healthcare Studies has a wide range of information systems and facilities available to students, designed to support your learning and development.
 Our virtual learning environment is accessible on a variety of desktop and mobile devices, and ensures students have access to a variety of electronic resources from anywhere in the world.
 In addition, onsite dedicated computer labs, student study rooms, campus-wide WiFi networks, printing facilities and a brand-new Healthcare library are available year-round for students' use.
 Staff are also available onsite to assist students in getting configured and to provide support and advice.

 The School of Healthcare Studies has recently implemented an unprecedented level of investment in new facilities and equipment, ensuring some of the best technology and modern facilities at your disposal throughout your career as a student.
-These include a dedicated Research Centre for Clinical Kinesiology with cutting-edge equipment, a completely refurbished radiographic imaging suite, a Virtual Environment Suite allowing for 3D simulations and brand-new dedicated occupational therapy and operating department suites, allowing for training and research in industry-standard environments reflecting real-world conditions.
+This includes the development of a mock theatre environment with human factors observation deck facilities and the latest in leardel SIM technology.

 |Typical A-level Offer||